lawos98/Jungle-Girls/README.md

 ## Tech stack

 - For the frontend, the app uses React.js
-- For the backend. the app uses Spring Boot
+- For the backend. the app uses Kotlin Spring Boot
-- For persistent storage, the app uses PostgreSQL
+- For persistent storage, the app uses PostgreSQL with Docker

 ![divider](assets/divider.png)
 <a name="key-features"></a>